RuthFeng/iPython-program-for-Nano-Degree/readme.txt

-The ipython programs for UdaCity DataAnalysis Advanced and AI-Python Nano Degree course.
+The ipython programs for UdaCity DataAnalysis Advanced and AI-Python Nano Degree courses.